 Throwing out the use of “cultural fit” and replacing it with “culture add” can completely change your approach to situations that deal with bias, diversity, and inclusion in the workplace.

-In an effort to increase diversity, Facebook went so far as to ban the phrase “culture fit” in 2017.
-The tech giant also mandated that interviewers provide specific feedback to back up their position, or lack thereof, instead of reducing it to a good/bad culture fit recommendation.
+In an effort to increase diversity, Facebook went so far as to ban the phrase “culture fit” from their job postings in 2017.
+The tech giant also mandated that interviewers provide specific feedback to back up their votes on new hires, instead of reducing it to a good/bad culture fit recommendation.

 Fast Company contributor Jane Porter explains that because of our brain’s quest to simplify decision-making, we’re much, much more biased than we think we are.
 In order to filter through thousands of competing pieces of information each day, we unconsciously rely on past knowledge and assumptions when deciding who to trust.